-Section A

-Scope of this policy:
+Section A Scope of this policy:

-This policy covers the actions and obligations of DGN's trustees, staff and volunteers in relation to the handling of all types of information.
-This includes information about specific individuals, which is subject to the General Data Protection Regulation (GDPR) 2018 and to other privileged information that may be obtained as a result of a person's role within the organisation.
+This policy covers the actions and obligations of DGN's and DPC Ltd's Board members, trustees, staff and volunteers in relation to the handling of all types of information.
+This includes information about specific individuals, which is subject to the Data Protection Act 2018 and to other privileged information that may be obtained as a result of a person's role within the organisation.